ddl-subir-m/game_gen/README.md

 }
 ```

+### Game Concept Results
+See the sample JSON output from game concept generation saved in the `stories` folder.

 ## ⚠️ Notes

 - Ensure proper API credentials are configured
+- Set the LLM API key in a .env file or in an environment variable
 - Large game descriptions may require additional processing time
-- Results may vary based on LLM model used
+- Results may vary based on LLM model used.
+Only OpenAI models are supported at this time.
+- Update the path in `game_forge/ui_processor.py` and `game_forge/story_gen.py` to point to the root of the project
 ---